Livefyre/CES-2013-NewsHub/README.md

 [CES 2103 NewsHub](http://ces.livefyre.com/) is powered by [StreamHub-Backbone](http://gobengo.github.com/streamhub-backbone/), which binds [Livefyre StreamHub](http://www.livefyre.com/streamhub/) with [Backbone.js](http://backbonejs.org/) so you can make amazing Content experiences like feeds, media walls, and slideshows.

+Livefyre StreamHub is the web's first Engagement Management System.
+StreamHub turns your site into a real-time social experience.
+Curate images, videos, and Tweets from across the social web, right into live blogs, chats, widgets, and dashboards.

+NewsHub displays Collections of curated Content that live in the Livefyre Labs Network.
+To get your own Network so you can create your own Collections, engage your own community of SSO Users, and make your own NewsHub about whatever strikes your fancy, [contact Livefyre](http://www.livefyre.com/streamhub/) about subscribing to StreamHub.

 This NewsHub uses the following apps:

 * [StreamHub-Backbone/views/FeedView](https://github.com/gobengo/streamhub-backbone/blob/master/views/FeedView.js) - Included with StreamHub-Backbone, this displays a simple feed of Content and is used in NewsHub on the Brands and Products pages